 What Is an ETF?

-Diversification is an important component of long-term success in markets, and perhaps no financial product has helped everyday investors and major institutions alike easily reap the benefits of diversification like exchange-traded funds (ETFs).
+Diversification is an important component of long-term success in markets, and perhaps no other financial product has helped everyday investors and major institutions alike easily reap the benefits of diversification like exchange-traded funds (ETFs) have.

-So, what is an ETF and why are they so popular these days?
+So, what, exactly, are ETFs, and why are they so popular these days?

 What is an ETF?

-ETFs are essentially a hybrid of stocks and mutual funds.
-Like mutual funds, ETFs allow investors to buy an entire basket of stocks, bonds, commodities — just about any asset these days — in a single transaction.
-But like a stock, ETFs can be instantly bought and sold by investors throughout the day during normal trading hours, and their prices fluctuate instantly in line with demand.
-Mutual fund orders, on the other hand, are executed once, at the end of the day, and all trades are handled by the respective fund managers.
+ETFs, or exchange-traded funds, are essentially hybrids of market-based investments and mutual funds.
+Like mutual funds, ETFs allow investors to buy an entire basket of securities: stocks, bonds, commodities—just about any asset these days—in a single transaction.
+But like market-based investments, ETFs can be bought and sold during market hours, and their prices fluctuate through the day (mutual fund prices are set daily and can be traded only once a day at the end of the day).

-Therefore, ETFs are lauded for their liquidity, ease of trading and instant diversification.
-You can also get ETFs that track just about anything you’d like.
-There are ETFs that hold every single stock in the S&P 500, the entire U.S. stock market, or a basket of Treasury bonds.
-Some ETFs focus on a single sector, such as Industrials, and there are ETFs that hold stocks of companies based in Europe or in Emerging Markets.
+Therefore, ETFs are lauded for their liquidity, ease of trading and ease of access to diversification.
+You can get ETFs that track just about anything you’d like.
+There are ETFs that hold every single stock in the S&P 500 or in the entire U.S. stock market, or they can hold a basket of Treasury bonds.
+Some ETFs focus on a single sector, such as industrials, and there are ETFs that hold stocks of companies based in Europe or in emerging markets.

 A brief history of ETFs